hashicorp/terraform-cdk/website/docs/cdktf/concepts/assets.html.md

 > **Hands-on:** Try the [Deploy Multiple Lambda Functions with TypeScript](https://learn.hashicorp.com/tutorials/terraform/cdktf-assets-stacks-lambda?in=terraform/cdktf) tutorial on HashiCorp Learn.
 This tutorial guides you through using a `TerraformAsset` to archive a Lambda function, uploading the archive to an S3 bucket, then deploying the Lambda function.

-A Terraform Asset takes a file or directory outside of the CDK for Terraform context and moves it into it.
-Assets copy referenced files into the stacks context for further usage in other resources.
+In CDKTF v0.4+, asset constructs let you manage assets for resources that need them, such as template_file, S3 bucket objects, or Lambda function archive files.
+You can use Terraform Assets to move existing files or directories into your CDK for Terraform application so that you can use them in CDKTF resources.

-This is useful for:
+Assets are especially useful for:

 - Lambda functions for copying over previously generated zip files
 - S3 Content for deploying static local files

+TODO: Could you please explain what's going on in this example?

 ```typescript
 import * as path from "path";